Skip to main content

 Vintage: 1962

-Diagnosis: liver cirrhosis
+Diagnosis: Liver cirrhosis

 "My wish is that social cannabis clubs will soon be introduced in Switzerland so that those affected can legally treat themselves with cannabis."